devops329/devops/instruction/security/security.md

 };
 ```

-This helps to formalize the definition of the possible roles. all the secure endpoints then use the express middleware `setAuthUser` and `authenticateToken` to validate that a user is authenticated.
+This helps to formalize the definition of the possible roles.
+All the secure endpoints then use the express middleware `setAuthUser` and `authenticateToken` to validate that a user is authenticated.

 ```js
 async function setAuthUser(req, res, next) {